mythril-forge/homebrew-classes/warlock/notes.md

 	- polymorph
 	- hold monster
 	- conjure elemental

-Furthermore, there have been a few new spells molded after specific warlock invocations:
+- Invocation Transfers:
 	- cloak of flies
 	- tomb of levistus

 ## Invocations Removed
 These have been removed from the warlock invocation list: